jzc-2007/tpu_manager/README.md

 tpu clear-all username # RECOMMENDED: Clear all finished/error jobs
 ```

-The `clean` command integrates these actions, so using `kill-job + clean` is strongly recommended instead of manually killing windows with `tmux kill-window`.
+The `clean` command integrates these actions, so using `kill-job + clean` is strongly recommended instead of manually killing windows with `tmux kill-window` or exit the window yourself.
+(If you like to kill the window yourself, we recommend doing `tpu clean username` occasionally to clear the job data associated with these windows, or others may get the annoying warning of the TPU occupied by your dead jobs.)

 </details>

 <details>
 <summary> <strong>Monitoring (<strong>IMPORTANT</strong>)</strong></summary>

 The `tpu run` command opens a monitor window to track all your jobs.
-Alternatively, you can use:
+(If you don't want that, add argument `-q` to your command, e.g.`tpu run v2-32-2 xibo -q`) Alternatively, you can use:

 ```bash
 tpu monitor username
 ```

-This updates every 10 seconds.
+which updates the monitor window every 10 seconds.
 For one-time checks, use:

 ```bash
 tpu check username